stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 Labour in the Lord.

 ### Questions
-1. Regarding the collection,
+1. Regarding the collection:
-a.
-Who is it for?
+  - Who is it for?
   b.
 How are they to collect?
 c.
 How are they to distribute it?
-3. Regarding Paul’s travel plans,
+4. Regarding Paul’s travel plans,
 a.
 Why does he visit them after Macedonia?
 b.
 Why does he stay in Macedonia?
 3. Regarding Timothy’s visit,